How long do tires last – by tire type

 How long do all-season tires last?

 All-season tires last from three to five years, or between 40,000 miles and 85,000 miles.
-It all depends on the tire tread compound materials and overall production quality that depends a lot on the manufacturing brand.
+It all depends on the tire tread compound materials and overall production quality which depends a lot on the manufacturing brand.
+The debate on all-season vs all-weather tires is common among drivers, and the truth is – all-season tires do last a while longer in general.

 All-season tires are made to be durable in all weather conditions, so these will usually get you at least close to 70,000 miles if not more.
 Of course, you can find high-performance all-season tires that are around 45,000 miles on average.
 Performance driving affects the tread of these tires to be worn much faster than on regular passenger all-season tires, so that’s yet another factor to consider.